- Statistical learning, learning biases and the nature of human languages

-Some of our research explores the processes involved in spelling development.
+Some of our research explores the processes involved in spelling development, in collaboration with Anna Samara.
 Spelling is a complex and challenging task, particularly in orthographies where letters and sounds do not have one-to-one correspondence (e.g., in English, vowel sounds can be spelled in as many as five different ways!).
 In line with increasing evidence that memorization and explicit learning skills do not suffice for competent spelling skill to develop, we investigate spellers’ frequency-based sensitivity: For example, can beginner spellers pick up on untaught orthographic conventions (e.g. gz and dz are illegal spellings of frequent word-final sound combinations in English; *bagz, *padz) from simple text exposure and what are the computational mechanisms at play?
 We address these questions using artificial lexicons, i.e., novel words which exemplify spelling patterns akin to those seen in natural orthographies.
 We incidentally expose participants to these words and subsequently, ask them make judgments about unseen words which either follow or violate the novel spelling patterns.
 Using these methods, we have shown that frequency statistics do have an influence on children’s spelling preferences: For example, beginning spellers rapidly learn and generalize over novel orthographic conventions for permissible letter contexts (e.g., d and o cannot occur next to one another) [Samara & Caravolas, 2014] both when these are embedded within rime units (i.e., vowel-plus-final-consonant units) and body units (i.e., initial consonant plus-vowel units) [Samara, Singh, & Wonnacott, in preparation].
 Our ongoing work compares children’s ability to learn different types of statistics in orthographic stimuli e.g. co-occurrence frequency vs. conditional probability) and explores co-dependencies with the processes of extracting similar statistics from spoken input.

 Other research in reading development has been conducted in collaboration with Prof Kate Nation (Oxford) and Dr Holly Joseph (Reading).
 For example, we have shown experimentally [Joseph et al., 2014] that so-called “Age of Acquisition” effects in word reading (i.e. the fact that the age at which a word is first encountered affects the way it is later processed as a mature reader) can result from the order in which words are encountered during learning: if we teach participants new words via passive reading exposure, early exposed words are subsequently read differently from later exposed words.
 This speaks against accounts of reading development where Age-of-Acquisition results from changing brain plasticity in developing readers, or where these effects are an epiphenomena due to other statistical properties (which were all controlled in the study).
 We have also conducted various eye-tracking experiments exploring children’s reading of syntactically ambiguous sentences [Wonnacott et al., 2016].
 We were particularly interested in the relationship between children’s online processing (as revealed by eye movements) and offline comprehension.